christophergandrud/Introduction_to_Statistics_and_Data_Analysis_Yonsei/README.md

 ## Part IV: Applied Data Analysis: Pair Research Projects
 In the final part of the course class time is dedicated to applying what we have learned so far to actually gather, analyse, and present data.

-### Week 12: Research Question Design and Data Download
+### Week 13: Research Question Design and Data Download

-### Week 13: Data Clean Up and Exploratory Analysis

 ### Week 14: Statistical Analysis and Visualize Results